-When filing the state income tax return claiming the credit, the taxpayer must attach the Mississippi Tax Credit Summary Schedule showing all credits taken and any credit carryforward, and indicate the name of the qualified organization.
-The Eligible Charitable Business Contribution tax credit code is 36.
+When filing the state income tax return claiming the income tax credit, the taxpayer must attach the Mississippi Tax Credit Summary Schedule showing all credits taken, any credit carryforward, and the name of the qualified ECO.
+The Eligible Charitable Business Contribution Tax Credit code is 36.